adixon/ca.civicrm.contributionrecur/README.md

 ## Default the "recurring payment" checkbox to checked

 As an option, for (all) contribution pages that offer a recurring option - default the checkbox to checked, but allow contributors to uncheck the box.
+If "default to recurring" and "force recurring" are both selected, "default to recurring" will have no effect.

 If you want to modify that behaviour per contribution page (e.g. for a specific contribution page enable that functionality or disable it from a default on), you can do that on the extension-provided "Recurring" tab per contribution page.